supersowa/play-bucket/Ken.md

 This is a second change in my branch.

-Change from the desktop app.
+This is a change from the zip-file.